 About Chris O'Donnell

 My acting career started and ended in 5th grade.
 I had a non-verbal, yet very challenging role as tooth decay in a Dental Health Week production on oral hygiene.
 I followed up that success by trying out for the part of Hansel in Hansel and Gretel.
 My best friend got the role, and the kissing scene with Gretel.
 I got offered the job as stage manager.
 I took the hint, and left the stage behind forever.
 In other words, I am not the actor.
-Today I live in the south DC suburbs with my wife, and two dachshund mixes, one college student, and one recent college grad.
+Today I live in Richmond VA with my wife, a Jackshund (Jack Russell / Dachshund mix), one college student, and one recent college grad.
 O'DonnellWeb really has no editorial direction, I write about whatever interests me at the moment.

 O'DonnellWeb was launched on 12/31/1995.
 That makes it one of the longest continuously running personal websites on the Internet.
 In fact, it was one of the first 100,000 web sites ever published.
 I bought the domain name in 1998, however the site was called O'DonnellWeb from day one.
 I even wrote fairly regular updates and essays back then.
 Thankfully, none of that really early content survived my various server moves.
 I've been through most of the major CMS tools over the years, and in early 2014 I moved the site to Drupal, as an exercise in learning Drupal.
 At the end of 2014 I converted back to Pelican (a static site generator) as I was averaging one blog post and 3 Drupal security updates per month.